- Case #1: EOS is centralized.

 Steem and BitShares have a combined market cap of over $1bln.
 The Steemit platform has over 50,000 monthly active users, and BitShares still has an active user base even with Larimer leaving.
 It’s unlikely that these projects would still be around if a scam artist created them.

-Serial entrepreneurs move from company from company all the time in the traditional start-up world.
+Serial entrepreneurs move from company to company all the time in the traditional start-up world.
 We should treat Larimer’s moves no differently.
 Switching to a new project after the successful launch of another doesn’t necessarily mean foul play is at hand.

 Finally, let’s examine the Steem pre-mine controversy.
 We have to remember that blockchain projects are effectively start-ups.
 Even though they’re in this new industry, they experience the same challenges that new technology companies commonly face.
 Often, these challenges involve seed funding.